 Hardiness zones: 5 to 9

-Growing as much as 2.5 feet per year, Pink Japanese Maple is one of the fastest growing variegated Japanese maples.
-This old cultivar displays constant color change throughout the growing season, from tri-colored pink, cream, and green when they emerge in spring, to deep pink, green, and white in summer, then a brilliant pinkish red in early fall before deepening to maroon just prior to leaf drop.
+Growing as much as 2.5 feet per year, Pink Japanese maple is one of the fastest-growing variegated Japanese maples.
+This old cultivar displays constant color change throughout the growing season, from tri-colored pink, cream, and green when it emerges in the spring, to deep pink, green, and white in summer, then a brilliant pinkish red in early fall before deepening to maroon just prior to leaf drop.
 With minimal pruning, the green bark changes to candy-striped pink in winter for year-round interest.

 Pink shrubs